Srivathsan03/AI-Tool-Calling-Lab/README.md

 Gemini Playground is an Android application built for experimenting with Large Language Model (LLM) concepts using Google's Gemini API.

-The project serves as a learning laboratory for exploring prompt engineering, generation parameters, structured output, tool calling, and other modern AI application patterns.
+The project serves as a hands-on learning laboratory for exploring modern AI application development, including prompt engineering, structured output, tool calling, context management, and agent architecture patterns.

 ## Features